-Roxy and Leah were at school when their father’s fatal freak accident occurred.
-He was electrocuted in the kitchen of their family restaurant while attempting to unplug a faulty electric bean masher.
+Roxy and her younger sister, Leah, were at school when their father’s fatal freak accident occurred.
+He was electrocuted in the kitchen of the restaurant while attempting to unplug a faulty electric bean masher.
 It was actually an industrial electric potato masher, only they used it for beans.
 To this day, no one can explain why he was mashing the beans in the first place.
 That was Pedro’s job.

-After Mr. Zamora's tragic death most of the regular customers stopped patronizing Sesos.
+After Mr. Zamora's tragic death most of the regular customers stopped patronizing Trips y Sesos, or Sesos, for short.
 It wasn’t that the people in the Mission District didn’t feel bad for the Zamora women, now without a husband or a father.
 It was just that everyone knew that his widow was running the restaurant.
-And no one wanted to spend good money on a bad meal.
+And no one wanted to spend good money in bad company.

 Chucha, the cook, conveyed his deepest sympathies as Mrs. Zamora entered the kitchen.
 She nodded solemnly as she selected baked goods from the pink box he had brought.
-She served herself a niño envuelto with tongs.
-After a brief moment of contemplating a concha de chocolate she served herself a second strawberry roll.
-On her ceramic plate the pastries looked like Princess Leias’ hair buns.
+She served herself a niño envuelto with tongs, then a second.
+On the ceramic plate the strawberry rolls looked like Princess Leias’ hair buns.

 If you can’t earn their respect, take it, Mrs. Zamora thought as she headed to her husband's closet-sized office.
 She stopped cold.
-A mound of packages and paperwork were covering the surface of his desk.
-She picked up an invoice, then watched as dozens of envelopes cascaded onto the floor.
-As Mrs. Zamora stepped back a wall calendar filled with her husband's cramped cursive writing caught her attention.
+Mounds of papers and stacks of mail covered his desk.
+A wall calendar filled with her husband's cramped cursive writing caught her attention.
 Two of the dates were lassoed in red ink.
 “Payroll” was written in both.
 The second “Payroll” date was in four days.

 The loud crash of the front door caused Roxy and Leah to jump.
-They watched their mother trudge into the living room crying hoarse, wracking sobs.
-As she momentarily blocked the Price is Right on TV the sisters exchanged nervous glances.
+Their mother trudged into the living room crying hoarse, wracking sobs.
+As she momentarily cut off their connection with Bob Barker on TV the sisters exchanged nervous glances.

 The employees were sympathetic.
-They brought her meals up on trays and took the dirty dishes away.
+They brought her meals up to her apartment on trays and took the dirty dishes away.
 If she did not feel like ‘real food’ they ordered whatever she wanted.
 Usually sweet and sour pork served with pork fried rice, an egg-roll and extra fortune cookies.

 On the dreaded payday, Mrs. Zamora retreated to her bathroom to hide.
 As the minutes counted down she wiped her sweaty face with the lacey hand towel reserved for guests.
 In the restaurant’s kitchen Chucha and Pedro performed last rites while splashing tap water on each other.